ashlink11/ashlink11-original-web-app-template/README.md

 ### Project Goals

 I want to learn way more about DevOps and infrastructure as a developer.
 This is the first time creating my own build process from scratch.
-Using: `yarn`, `parcel`, `react`, `react-dom`, `react-router-dom`, and `docker`.
+Using: `yarn`, `parcel`, `react`, `gh-pages`, and `docker`.
 It's really cool to learn the toolchain that leads up to containerization, container orchestration, configuration management, continuous integration/delivery (CI/CD), etc., etc.

 I will use this project in order to build [my portfolio](https://github.com/hashbangash/dev) toolchain from scratch and create Version 4 of my portfolio.